Thinkwise/docs/docs/sf/full_model.md

 The *Full model* screen provides acces to the entire model of a project version.
 It is advised, however, to use the specific modelers instead.
 The full model is intended for reference and for the advanced user.

 ![](../assets/sf/image33.png)
-*Overview of the 'Full model' screen*
+*Overview of the Full model screen*

 Like all other modelers, the *Full model* screen is linked to the *project version selector* in the *Project* ribbon tab page.
 Using the *project version selector* you can select or switch to the the project version you want to work in when opening a modeler.